-The Hazardous Waste Program Manager (known internally as an InSite Project Manager) leads and manages a team of employees in supporting the execution of a client’s environmental management program.
-The InSite Program Manager serves as the client’s main contact and primary interface with Clean Harbors on a daily basis and are responsible for and manage the client’s hazardous waste program.
+The Hazardous Waste Program Manager (known internally as InSite Program Manager) leads and manages a team of employees in supporting the execution of a client’s environmental management program at our Petaluma, CA location.
+The InSite Program Manager serves as the client’s main contact and primary interface with Clean Harbors daily.
+They are responsible for and manage the client’s hazardous waste program.

 Why work for Clean Harbors?

 - Health and Safety is our #1 priority and we live it 3-6-5!

 - Competitive wages;